Strandgaard96/JT-VAE-tmcinvdes/fast_molopt/README.md

 # Conditional JT-VAE training

-## Important notes

-The property JT-VAE from the original JT-VAE repo was not compatible with the rest of the code.
-I adapted it to work with the new data processing.

 ## Training of conditional JT-VAE

 Is done in the same way as the unconditional JT-VAE (see file fast_molvae/README.md)